sn1de/ezp_many2many/README.md

 Since we are not going to be doing CRUD operations directly against the subscription model (i.e. we wouldn't want to see a form with just a subscriber id field and a magazine id field and have to put the raw id numbers into that to create a subscription) there is no need for all of the functionality scaffolding creates.
 We will just generate the model with the necessary id fields for the subscriber and the magazine, plus a few additional details to help us manage the lifecycle of the subscription.

-	# FIXTHIS: should use a create join table generation, e.g. rails g migration CreateJoinTableCustomerProduct customer product ... find out how to pass in the 'Subscription' as the table name instead of the default, also need to provide the start date field
-	rails generate model Subscription subscriber_id:integer magazine_id:integer start:date duration:integer
+	rails generate model Subscription subscriber:references magazine:references start:date duration:integer
-	rake db:migrate
+	rails db:migrate

 Implement the Many to Many Relationship
 ---------------------------------------

-We need to now 'tell' our original Magazine and Subscriber models about the model that is going to provide their many to many relationship.
+~~We need to now 'tell' our original Magazine and Subscriber models about the model that is going to provide their many to many relationship.~~

 	class Magazine < ActiveRecord::Base
 	  attr_accessible :description, :editor, :title